Sunday, February 19, 2017

 Patreon image donor: Matthew Arildsen

-36 But I said unto you, that you also have seen me, and you believe not.
+36 But I said to you that you have seen me and yet do not believe.

 Patreon image donor: Jacob Hyman